langtech/langtech.github.com/aikuma/howto.md

 Main Page
 ----------
+This is the screen you will see when you first open Aikuma.

-This is the page that lists all the recordings that have been made.
-It is also the page you can use to navigate to other features of the app.
+From here you can nagivate to other features of the application.

+* The Aikuma logo will always bring you back to this screen when you are in other areas of the application.
+* The red recording button will take you to the recording page.
+* The question mark will take you out of the application to the Aikuma website.

 Add a User